Cancel anytime

 Growth Trajectory and Initiatives

-Future Projections: Analysts expect IBM's revenue to grow in the low single digits, driven by its hybrid cloud and AI initiatives.
+Future Projections: Analysts project modest revenue growth for IBM in the coming years, driven by its hybrid cloud and AI initiatives.
+EPS growth is expected to be higher, due to cost-cutting measures and share repurchases.

 Summary